ianxxiao/reinforcement_learning_project/README.md

 ![image](/result_snapshot/session_success_rate_2018-03-05101044410867.png)

-**The agent was being more strategic when moving bikes out of stations after 1500 episodes.**
+**The agent was being more strategic when moving bikes out of stations after learning from 1500 episodes.**

-**Figure 2**: Bike moving comparison between training episode 0 and 2000
+**Figure 2**: Bike moving comparison between the first and last training episode

 ![image](/result_snapshot/action_history_220180305223236794486.png)